aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/1-iam-groups-roles-to-manage-eks-access/6-configure-aws-auth-cm/index.en.md

 ---
-title : "Configure aws-auth configmap" weight : 26
+title: "Configure aws-auth configmap"
+weight: 26
 ---

 In this section, we will configure aws-auth configmap for mapping between IAM Role(i.e. Kubernetes User) to Kubernetes RBAC Role.